All Episodes

 And I'm sorry, that's just perverted.

-And I choose not to participate it.
+And I choose not to participate.

-I am not going to let a bunch of malcontent, weakling, insensitive, insecure cowards, rob me of my joy.
+I am not going to let a bunch of malcontent, weakling, insensitive, insecure cowards rob me of my joy.

 And I don't think any of the rest of us ought to either.